DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

    ![Templates - Sanitized Content](https://github.com/DevExpress/aspnet-security-bestpractices/blob/wiki-static-resources/unauthorized-client-crud.png?raw=true)

    This will delete a data row with the index 0.
-This is possible because the Grid View's data source still provides access to the Delete statement and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.
+This is possible because the Grid View's data source still has the Delete statement and the grid's `SettingsDataSecurity.AllowDelete` property is set to the default `True` value.

 The best practices to mitigate this vulnerability are:

 - If you intend to use a grid-based control in view-only mode, make sure that its data source does not allow data editing (for example a SqlDataSource does not have DeleteCommand, InsertCommand and UpdateCommand).

-- Disable CRUD operations on the control level using the control's [`SettingsDataSecurity`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.SettingsDataSecurity) property:
+-  Use the control's [`SettingsDataSecurity`](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.SettingsDataSecurity) property to disable CRUD operations on the control level:

   ```aspx
   <SettingsDataSecurity AllowEdit="False" AllowInsert="False" AllowDelete="False" />